cct360spring2020/cct360spring2020.github.io/README.md

 # cct360spring2020.github.io
-A place to place my CCT360 content
+A place to place my CCT360 content.
+This is going to host my website.